I am very happy to be here among the

 How is it possible?
 But that is a fact.

-And there are multiple examples where this
+And there are multiple examples where

-because of the sensitivity of the matter that they are dealing with, this
+that because of the sensitivity of the matter that they are dealing with, this

 separation will not apply and they will exercise all the three powers.
 So Sebi